Home Heat Pump Guide

 Slinky Coil Land Requirements

 Slinky coils reduce the land area needed by fitting more pipe into each trench.
-The pipe is coiled in overlapping loops (imagine a stretched slinky spring laid on its side in a trench).
+The pipe is coiled in overlapping loops laid on its side in a wider trench.

 Vertical Borehole Land Requirements

 Vertical boreholes are the solution when garden space is limited.
-A drilling rig bores one or more holes 60-200 metres deep, and a U-tube of pipe is inserted into each hole, which is then grouted.
+A drilling rig bores one or more holes 60-200 metres deep.

 Can Your Garden Fit a Ground Source Heat Pump?